Emergency Information

 Bandsaw

-We have a Jet HVBS712D bandsaw that can be arranged in a horizontal or vertical position with the option to feed hydraulic fluid onto metal parts for “cold cutting” (view the HVBS712D Manual).
+We have a Laguna 14|CX Standing Bandsaw that is ideal for cutting non-hardened metals, wood, and plastics.
+Our Jet HVBS712D bandsaw is typically arranged in a horizontal position with the option to feed hydraulic fluid onto metal parts for “cold cutting” (view the HVBS712D Manual), ideal for metal or plastic bar.

 Bench Grinder